microcmsio/nuxt-microcms-module/README.md

-⚠️ Nuxt3 is not supported!
+⚠️ Nuxt3 is not supported.
 Please use Nuxt2.

 # nuxt-microcms-module
 [microCMS](https://microcms.io) integration for [Nuxt](https://nuxtjs.org/).